 How to get around Pisa, Italy

-If you are only spending one day in Pisa, you no doubt want to fit in as many Pisa attractions as possible – which means you need to find the easiest way to get around.
+If you are only spending one day in Pisa, as part of a longer Tuscany itinerary, you no doubt want to fit in as many Pisa attractions as possible – which means you need to find the easiest way to get around.

 If walking doesn’t tickle your fancy, then there is also the Pisa local bus service, which operates along popular routes.
 Individual tickets are very affordable and can be bought from newsstands and ticket offices.